 Why Working With Me Is A Little Different

 There are many handymen who have the same skills I do.
 We can all replace a leaky tap or decorate a room well.
 One of the key things I offer is the chance to build a relationship.
-Even you you only have a small amount of work, I’ve found it makes a huge difference to the ‘mood’ of the work when we understand each other, we know the boundaries, we communicate well and perhaps most importantly, are able to build trust.
+Even when you only have a small amount of work, I’ve found it makes a huge difference to the ‘mood’ of the work when we understand each other, we know the boundaries, we communicate well and perhaps most importantly, are able to build trust.

 Leaving me alone to work becomes no concern (especially as most landlords aren’t local), providing me with keys doesn’t make you feel uncomfortable and come hell or high water, you know I’ll get the job done.

-I like to think I tread my friends and family well, with respect and honesty, and our relationship can be the same.
+I like to think I treat my friends and family well, with respect and honesty, and our relationship can be the same.
 Wouldn’t it be great to know you have ‘that guy’ that you can call and no matter what the issue, you know it will get fixed with sensible prices, clear communication and regular updates including photos and video?

-For Landlords it’s critical they know how much work will cost, when it’s scheduled for and how long it will take, after all your property is a business designed to make money.
+For Landlords it’s critical they know how much work will cost, when it’s scheduled for and how long it will take, after all, your property is a business designed to make money.

-I have no desire to obfuscate charges, charge you above market rate or add on hidden fee’s at the end.
+I have no desire to obfuscate charges, charge you above market rate or add on hidden fees at the end.
 I typically quote per project and then that fee is set.
 If I take too long, if I forget to charge for something then that’s on me.
 You shouldn’t have to deal with increasing costs because your tradesman didn’t do a thorough quote.
 I’ll take the hit because I’m confident in my quoting skills.

 If for any reason a new cost does appear (and of course it does happen occasionally), I will contact you seeking authorisation to proceed, explaining what’s happened and why it wasn’t picked up at quotation stage.
-When this does happen I feel horribly guilty for asking for more money and usually agree to cover labour costs while you cover parts and materials.
+When this does happen I feel horribly guilty asking for more money and usually agree to cover labour costs while you cover parts and materials.